Sp3000/CJam/docs/arrays1.rst

     qN/{S/W%}$N*

 Now what if we have middle names, like ``John B. Doe``?
 Our current program would still work, but our sorting key would prioritise middle names before first names.
-If we want to prioritise firt names *before* middle names, then we would need to change the key a little.
+If we want to prioritise first names *before* middle names, then we would need to change the key a little.

 Splitting ``"John B. Doe"`` by spaces gives ``["John" "B." "Doe"]``, but the desired priority order is ``["Doe" "John" "B."]``.
 We simply need to move the last name to the front, and to do so we start by popping the last name off: ::